toddtreece/lib_mysqludf_mongodb/README.md

 # lib_mysqludf_mongodb

 The goal of the project is to allow MySQL triggers to store data in MongoDB.
-By tracking MySQL inserts/updates/deletes will not cause the MySQL database to grow, which will make backing up system critical data faster and easier.
+By tracking MySQL changes (inserts/updates/deletes) in MongoDB, backing up system critical data will become faster and easier.

 ## Requirements
 *  [MongoDB C Driver](http://www.mongodb.org/display/DOCS/C+Language+Center)